akm-akm/akm-whatsapp-bot/Readme.md

 ## 💡 How to use the bot

-- Send `hi` to the bot in the inbox or hi along with prefix if in a group.
+- Send `hi` to the bot in the inbox to see if the bot is working.
+- or hi along with prefix if in a group.
 - The bot will respond with `👋 hello`.
 - Send `help` to the bot in the inbox or help along with prefix if in a group.
 - The bot will respond with the menu.